Matroids are not Ehrhart positive: Matroid polytopes, polymatroids and generalized permutohedra

+Moreover, we have that up to a translation to the closed positive orthant, generalized permutohedra and base polytopes of polymatroids coincide.

+\begin{teo} A polytope $\mathscr{P}\subseteq \mathbb{R}^n$ is the base polytope of a polymatroid if and only if it is a generalized permutohedron and lies in the closed positive orthant. \end{teo}

+A proof of this result can be found in \cite{derksenfink} by Derksen and Fink, in the context of the study of an even broader class of polyhedra called ``megamatroids''.
+For alternative proofs we refer to \cite{postnikov-reiner-williams} or \cite{castilloliupolymatroids}, where other characterizations of these polytopes are discussed in full detail.

-It will not be necessary to deal with generalized permutohedra in their full generality.
-All of our construction relies on the geometric counterpart of the combinatorics of matroids that we developed in the previous section.
+It will not be necessary to deal with generalized permutohedra or polymatroids in their full generality.
+All of our construction relies on the geometric counterpart of the combinatorics of matroids that we developed in Section \ref{sec:two}.